MaxStam1/AI-and-GPT-Bootcamp-Final-Project/README.md

 - Generate concise summaries of news articles
 - Analyze sentiment using both VADER and HuggingFace models
 - Classify articles into different financial topics
-- Create a market sentiment score similar to the Fear and Greed Index
+- Create a market sentiment score similar to the CNN's Fear and Greed Index
 - Visualize results using interactive plots

 ### Features